AdobeDocs/asset-compute.en/help/develop-custom-application.md

 Before executing the application with the Asset Compute Developer Tool, properly configure the [credentials](#developer-tool-credentials).

 To run the application in the developer tool, use `aio app run` command.
-It deploys the action to Adobe I/O Runtime and start the development tool on your local machine.
+It deploys the action to [!DNL Adobe I/O] Runtime and start the development tool on your local machine.
 This tool is used to test application requests during development.
 Here is an example rendition request:

 ```json
 "renditions": [